LoginRadius/docs/content/blog/get-started-ror/index.md

-> You must have ROR installed in your system.
+> You must have [Ruby On Rails](https://www.ruby-lang.org/en/downloads/) installed in your system.
 >
 > New to Ruby on rails?
 Check out this [reference](https://guides.rubyonrails.org/v5.0/getting_started.html).